eltsai/eltsai/README.md

-Oh and my avatar is Mr. Tangyuan, he goes by Tang-Tang too. 🐈Cats are weird too but in a good way. <!--Hopefully, this pandemic will be over soon so that I can meet my furry boy again.-->
+Oh and my avatar is Mr. Tangyuan, and he goes by Tang-Tang. 🐈Cats are weird too but in a good way. <!--Hopefully, this pandemic will be over soon so that I can meet my furry boy again.-->